Pyrdacor/Ambermoon.net/README.md

 If you are interested in the original Amiga game files you can find them here: https://github.com/Pyrdacor/Ambermoon.
 I released some new versions and patches of the original game files there as well.

-A new Mod is planned called [Ambermoon Advanced](https://GitHub.com/Pyrdacor/Ambermoon-Advanced).
+A new extension was just released called [Ambermoon Advanced](https://GitHub.com/Pyrdacor/Ambermoon-Advanced).
+Check it out!

 ### Additional Resources